Jackknife Empirical Likelihood Ratio Test for Cauchy Distribution: Summary

 \section{Summary}

-In this paper, jackknife and adjusted jackknife likelihood ratio tests are proposed, utilizing U-statistic theory and based on a straightforward characterization of the Cauchy distribution.
+In this paper, jackknife and adjusted jackknife empirical likelihood ratio tests are proposed, using $U$-Statistic theory and based on a straightforward characterization of the Cauchy distribution.
 Drawing inspiration from the work of \cite{jing2009jackknife}, the paper derives the asymptotic distribution of the empirical likelihood ratio test statistic based on the JEL method, analogously to Wilks' theorem.
 This result is then extended to the AJEL method.
 A simulation study is conducted to evaluate the efficacy of the proposed test procedures.
-Additionally, the methodologies are applied to real data sets, specifically the daily closing prices of the German stock index and EOS cryptocurrency.
-The data analysis shows that both data sets exhibit heavy-tailed behavior, suggesting that the Cauchy distribution is suitable for both data sets.
+Additionally, the methodologies are applied to real data sets, specifically the daily closing prices of the German stock index and the EOS cryptocurrency.
+The data analysis shows that both data sets exhibit heavy-tailed behaviour, suggesting that the Cauchy distribution is suitable for both data sets.